 Below is a simple sample questionnaire you could ask each customer.
 Tell them it will take less than a minute and is totally confidential, no names or personal information other than their age.

 16 and under

 Let's say for example you enjoy kayaking and are considering opening a shop or having a website selling kayaks and accessories.
 Which kayaking magazines do you like?
-Which websites do you read about kayaking.
+Which websites do you read about kayaking?
 Do you participate in forums about kayaking on the internet?
 All of these are good places to advertise.
 If you were to put your ad in a general sports magazine, it would get lost amongst hundreds of other sports.
-Be specific~be terrific!

 It is easy to let business costs spiral out of control.
 Keeping your overheads low is crucial when you are just starting out.
 I hear you say,